 Back in 2014, as this blog was celebrating its 1st anniversary, Stacy Bias was part of the few people who were looking into plus-size travel – flying, to be more precise – in depth.
-I followed her efforts when she started conducting the interviews with plus-size travelers on the topic of flying when overweight.
+I followed her efforts when she started conducting the interviews with plus-size travelers on the topic of “flying while fat”.

 It’s been years and I often wondered what happened to his awesome project… So I was glad to see the results come out in the form of this short animation film, which came out early December…

 Personally, my worst experiences were not caused by other passengers, but by… airline staff!
-On top of the experience related in this previous post, airline staff also lack finesse when this happened to me, in April 2014…
+I previously shared a bad experience in this previous post.
+But I had to deal with airline’s staff lack of finesse when this happened to me, in April 2014…

 After flying Montreal-London without needing a belt extension, I was caught by surprise when I needed one for my London-Budapest flight.
 And I was sitting in an exit row, darn it !
 While I was forced to change seat because of that policy (that never appears anywhere), a middle-aged man, who needed walking apparatus with blinking lights on both legs, asked if he needed to change place because of his handicap.
 He was never bothered.